Skip to main content

 Introduction

-This package allows to plot data or mathematical expressions inside python, using the gnuplot program, in the form of 2D or 3D plots.
+This package allows to plot data or mathematical expressions inside Python, using the gnuplot program, in the form of 2D or 3D plots.

 Multiple plot windows can be opened, and a separate gnuplot process is started for each of them.
 The data to be plotted can be transferred to gnuplot by writing them on files, or can be sent to gnuplot inline.
 Mathematical expressions are sent directly to gnuplot as strings.
 All the package functionalities can be accessed by calling functions, the list of which is reported in the List of available functions section at the end of this document.

-The package has been designed starting from my own needs, so only a very limited number of the many gnuplot functionalities have been implemented, but more may be added in the future:
+The package has been designed starting from my own needs, so only a limited number of the many gnuplot functionalities have been implemented, but more may be added in the future:

 • plotting 2D or 3D graphs from data